 - In The Legend of Zelda: Skyward Sword, Beedle lampshades this when you look at one of his "Sold Out" signs, and Peatrice the Item Check girl develops a crush on Link as no one else in Skyloft is using her services and she initially thinks he's constantly visiting specifically to see her.

-- But played straight with the secret magic shop in the underpass.
+- Averted in River City Ransom: A wide range of completely normal items can be purchased, and they all give stat increases.
+Unfortunately, the only way to find out exactly what an item does is to buy it.
+The exception is the secret magic shop in the underpass.
 Everything in the store is explicitly designed for combat, so did they set up shop and wait for years until some student decided he needed to lay waste to a rival school with a sword?

 - The Thorntail Hollow shop in Star Fox Adventures does sell things that the locals would consider food (Dumbledang Pods and Grubtub Fungus), though both are available for free from the trees and standing around on the ground.
 It's just as well, then, that the entrance seems designed to keep out Thorntails and Earthwalkers.
 No wonder he's considering moving...